MrSquirrely/SquirrelyConverter/README.md

 ##Things I know I am changing.

 - Changing the tabs from "WebP & WebM" with "Encode and Decode" sub tabs to "Encode and Decode" with "WebP and WebM" sub tabs.
 - Allowing you to drop both images and videos into the program.
 - Allowing you to change the colors of the program.

 The icon was created by Honza Dousek(https://www.iconfinder.com/Lexter)

-WebP Converter || Convert your images to WebP
-    Copyright (C) 2017  James Ferguson<MrSquirrely.net>
+Squirrely Converter || Convert your images to WebP & Videos to WebM Copyright (C) 2017  James Ferguson<MrSquirrely.net>

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by